okta/okta.github.io/_source/_posts/2017-07-25-oidc-primer-part-1.md

 Before we dive into the minutiae of OIDC, let’s take a step back and talk about how we interact with it.

 There are two primary actors involved in all OIDC interactions: the OpenID Provider (OP) and the Relying Party (RP).
-The OP is an [OAuth2](https://tools.ietf.org/html/rfc6749) server that is capable of authenticating the end-user and providing information about the result of the authentication and the end-user to the Relying Party.
-The Relying Party is an OAuth2 application that “relies” on the OP to handle authentication requests.
+The OP is an [OAuth 2.0](https://tools.ietf.org/html/rfc6749) server that is capable of authenticating the end-user and providing information about the result of the authentication and the end-user to the Relying Party.
+The Relying Party is an OAuth 2.0 application that “relies” on the OP to handle authentication requests.

 Typically, you kick off an OIDC interaction by hitting an `/authorization` endpoint with an HTTP GET.
 A number of query parameters indicate what you can expect to get back after authenticating and what you’ll have access to (authorization).